ATO Warns Australians Against Ineligible Tax Deduction Claims

 As many Australians adjust to new working arrangements and the challenges of a post-pandemic world, the ATO is particularly concerned about the likelihood of taxpayers mistakenly claiming personal expenses.
 This is especially true for those who have been working from home, which has become increasingly common.

-Data reveals that the average claim for work-related expenses was approximately $3,000 per taxpayer in the 2023-24 tax year.
+According to figures released by the ATO, the average claim for work-related expenses was $3,100 per taxpayer in the 2024-25 income year, with more than 10 million Australians together claiming around $31 billion.
 As more individuals seek to take advantage of work-from-home arrangements, it is vital that they understand the limitations and guidelines surrounding their claims.
 The ATO is closely monitoring these practices to ensure compliance, particularly concerning:

 - Claims for home office expenses.